APNIC-Labs/draft-kskroll-sentinel/README.md

    would allow us to infer a trust key state of the resolution environment.

-   o  Case 1: A DNSSEC-Validating resolver that includes this mechanism
+   o  Vnew: A DNSSEC-Validating resolver that includes this mechanism
       that has loaded the nominated key into its trusted key stash will respond with an A record response for "is-ta", SERVFAIL for "not- ta" and SERVFAIL for the invalid name.

-   o  Case 2: A DNSSEC-Validating resolver that includes this mechanism
+   o  Vold: A DNSSEC-Validating resolver that includes this mechanism
       that has not loaded the nominated key into its trusted key stash will respond with an SERVFAIL record for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.

-   o  Case 3: A DNSSEC-Validating resolver that does not include this
+   o  Vleg: A DNSSEC-Validating resolver that does not include this
       mechanism will respond with an A record response for "is-ta", an A record response for "not-ta" and SERVFAIL for the invalid name.